-On the south edge of Maui are the towns Kihei and Wailea which offer a more family-friendly feel and exciting activities for everyone to enjoy.
+On the south edge of Maui are Kihei and Wailea’s towns, which offer a more family-friendly feel and exciting activities for everyone to enjoy.
 On the wonderfully long stretched coastline is Oneloa Beach, known as “Big Beach,” ideal for family beach days or tropical picnics.
-Fun and exciting for kids and parents, experience authentic luaus, delicious Hawaiin cuisine, free hula shows at the Lahaina Cannery Mall and the Banyan tree park.
+Fun and exciting for kids and parents, experience authentic luaus, delicious Hawaiin cuisine, free hula show at the Lahaina Cannery Mall, and the Banyan tree park.

-Along the east side of Maui is the famous 52 mile Road to Hana, standing as the island’s most mesmerizing natural scenery of glorious mountains, lush green rainforests and dramatic clifftops that cascade into the ocean.
+Maui’s east side is the famous 52 mile Road to Hana, standing as the island’s most mesmerizing natural scenery of glorious mountains, lush green rainforests, and dramatic clifftops that cascade into the ocean.
 In the east area, you will also discover the amazing series of waterfalls and natural pools known as the Seven Sacred Pools (Ohe’o Gulch), located in the Haleakala National Park.
 Maui can be a perfect honeymoon destination for the adventure-loving, thrill-seeking couple, as well as the ideal destination for an unforgettable family vacation.

 Kaua’i – The Island for Action + Adventure

 If you are looking for a tropical adventure, say Aloha to Kaua’i.
-As the oldest island housing the most iconic representation of Hawaii, the island of Kaua’i is known as the Garden Isle.
+As the oldest island housing the most iconic representation of Hawaii, Kaua’i’s island is known as the Garden Isle.
 Kauai offers an environment that has evolved with grace and grit through the years, carving out uniquely spectacular valleys, mountains, and cliffs that do not compare to the other islands.

-The thrill in visiting Kauai comes from adventure-fueled outdoor activities such as hiking, ziplining, kayaking and snorkeling through the island’s vastly robust landscape of rainforests, rivers, and waterfalls.
+The thrill in visiting Kauai comes from adventure-fueled outdoor activities such as hiking, ziplining, kayaking, and snorkeling through the island’s vastly robust landscape of rainforests and rivers and waterfalls.
 Discover what is known as the Grand Canyon of the Pacific, the Waimea Canyon State Park, and prepare to be blown away by this ten-mile, 3,600 feet deep Hawaiian canyon.
-If you are looking for a place to come alive with a deep, enlivening breath of fresh air, or you simply need a good excuse to let out a big, healthy, “WOO!”… Kauai is the place for you.
+If you are looking for a place to come alive with a deep, enlivening breath of fresh air, or you need a good excuse to let out a big, healthy, “WOO!”… Kauai is the place for you.

 Lana’i – Tiny, Secluded, Private Paradise

 The island of Lana’i is known as the Pineapple Isle, and it is a kind of paradise that you do not find in the pages of a travel magazine, or on any other of the Hawaiian islands for that matter.
-This tiny, 90,000-acre island and is only accessible by ferry from the island of Maui, a mere nine miles away.
+This tiny, 90,000-acre island is only accessible by ferry from Maui’s island, a mere nine miles away.
 A chance for a perfect getaway to exclusive small-island life, no mass tourism included.

-The island houses two amazing resorts, including the Royal Lahaina Resort and the Four Seasons, and additionally includes a world-renowned golf course.
-This is the island that will nurture the mind, body, and, soul with delicious solitude and relaxation.
+The island houses two amazing resorts, including the Royal Lahaina Resort and the Four Seasons, and includes a world-renowned golf course.
+This island will nurture the mind, body, and soul with delicious solitude and relaxation.

 Moloka’i – Authentic + Off-the-Beaten-Path Hawaiian Adventure

-The island of Moloka’i is perfect for the off-the-beaten-path traveler, as there are no resorts on the island, only smaller, privately-owned accommodations.
+Moloka’i’s island is perfect for the off-the-beaten-path traveler, as there are no resorts on the island, only smaller, privately-owned accommodations.
 Just like Lana’i, this island is accessed via ferry from Maui.
 It offers the opportunity to truly get away and be immersed in a remote, private island life experience while enjoying your Hawaii tropical vacation.

 With a population of about 7,000 people and a land area of 260 square miles, this charmingly rustic island is home to some of the region’s highest sea cliffs as well as Hawaii’s longest fringe reef.
 Go where the people are not, and you will find yourself moved and beguiled by somewhere otherwordly.

 The “one day…” daydream of a Hawaii tropical vacation may offer an illusion of an optimistic, hopeful outlook on your travel aspirations while it actually stands as an empty buffer between your reality and aspirations.
-However, in trying times of trouble and uncertainty, “one day,” is not solely for the wishful thinkers and daydreamers, but it is also for those who have the wisdom, patience, and hope to wait graciously for the day that their dreams come true.
+However, in trying times of trouble and uncertainty, “one day” is not solely for the wishful thinkers and daydreamers, but also for those who have the wisdom, patience, and hope to wait graciously the day that their dreams come true.